grizzthedj/react-bootstrap-dropdown-menu/README.md

 ## Backlog

 * More Error handling.
-* Handle MenuItem keys internally so that they don't have to be specified.
 * Extend CSS styling so that user defined styles can be passed in as props.

 ## Known Bugs